d6p/azure-quickstart-templates/safekit-cluster-mirror/README.md

 Click the "Deploy to Azure" button at the beginning of this document to deploy the high availability cluster.

-After deployment, go to the output panel and:
+After deployment, go to the resource groups's deployment ('Microsoft.Template') output panel and:

 *   visit the credential url to install the client and CA certificates in your web browser
 *   after certificates installation, start the web console of the cluster